 Following in dad's footsteps Melanie has followed her passion and developed her skills to become a fully-fledged professional photographer in her own right.
 "I have sold heaps of photos, heaps, heaps too many, too many to count," Melanie said.
 "I would like to do another exhibition, the last one was busy, busy, but I enjoyed it.
 I have improved but I still have a little bit to learn to be honest."

 Initially shy and uncomfortable around large crowds and people she didn't know when first becoming a client, Melanie gave an address to a crowd of more than 50 people at her exhibition's opening ceremony.
-This was a significant achievement showing that Melanie's level of self-confidence and communication skills have and are improving.
+This was a significant achievement showing that Melanie's level of self-confidence and communication skills are always improving.

 "It has been a pleasure to support Melanie over the past number of years and we are so proud of her achievements.
 It just goes to show that disability does not mean inability and that it is definitely no barrier to creativity," said Molly Baulch, Regional Manager Murraylands.